rustshop/flakebox/README.md

 CI requirements and testing setups.

 The project is open for ideas and collaboration.
-Learn, customize, improve and share as a part of the DX-focused community and use seamless updates to stay up to date with the evolving ecosystem.
+Learn, customize, improve and share as a member of the DX-focused community and use seamless updates to stay up to date with the evolving ecosystem.

 Rustshop is a vision of how working with Rust could and should be like.